phongduong/my-portfolio/data/posts/create-and-execute-a-task-in-gulpjs.md

 gulp
 ```

-It will exit and print `Hi`  and the information about your task
+It will exit, print `Hi`  and the information about your task

 ```
 [19:24:29] Using gulpfile F:\app\gulptest\gulpfile.js